Author: Wayne D. Garris

 Did you know?

-While the policy will need to be tailored to the employer's specific needs, some of the general topics that the policy may include are:
+Although an employer will need to tailor the policy to its specific needs, some of the general topics that the policy may include are:

 - Discrimination and harassment;